Alea iacta est…the Council has spoken, the votes have been cast, and we have the results for this week’s Watcher’s Council match up.

 More at the link.

 OK, here are this week’s full results.
-Joshuapundit, Liberty’s Spirit and The Noisy Room were unable to vote this week, But only Joshuapundit was subject to the mandatory 2/3 vote penalty:
+Only The Mellow Jihadi was unable to vote this week, but was not subject to the 2/3 vote mandatory penalty: